SanderVocke/qoverage/README.md

 A Cobertura-style XML is generated.

+## Qt requirements

+`qoverage` is meant to be used with Qt6.
+To instrument qml sources, it requires the `qmldom` tool from at least Qt6.5.
+However, the instrumented sources should still work with older Qt6 versons.
+See below for a way to to run `qoverage` instrumentaton on systems with a Qt6 older than 6.5.

 ## Coverage model

 Qoverage uses a simple coverage model.
 The best way to understand it is to look into the unit tests as examples.